kez4twez/kez4twez/README.md

 - 👋 Hi, I’m @kez4twez
 - 👀 I’m interested in ...
-HTML, CSS, JavaScript, I am interested and intrigued by programming in general!
-FinTech is another interest of mine all things finance, trading, crypto, blockchain etc...
+All things programming, blockchain and finance
 - 🌱 I’m currently learning ...
-Currently enrolled in a Fintech Bootcamp through Monash University Melbourne, to facilitate my learning and improve my skills in all areas re FinTech.
+Almost finished a FinTech bootcamp through Monash University, focused on Python, Solidity and ML
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... tomdweekes@gmail.com